AtlasWiki/js-parse/README.md

 # JS-Parse
   A tool that is used for parsing urls and endpoints from javascript files.
+  It extracts urls from individual js files linked to the current webpage.
   JS-Parse has a few flexible features - basic stdout, blacklisting unwanted third party js files, downloading beautified js files, organized multi-file saving, and single file saving.

   Created by mrunoriginal/AtlasWiki